 Three bridges, three bikers.
 These bridges (c.
 1900) over the Trinity River just east of Samuels Avenue are sometimes called the “Three Sisters.”

 Amtrak’s Heartland Flyer from Oklahoma City crosses one of the Three Sisters headed south to the Intermodal Transportation Center.

-A Union Pacific freight train heads north on one of the Three Sisters.
+A Union Pacific freight train heads north over one of the Three Sisters.

 This Google aerial photo shows that the Three Sisters are made up of five spans.